Paulo Pezzolano: Watford

 On 13 May 2025, Pezzolano was appointed head coach of EFL Championship club Watford.
 He was sacked on 8 October after the Hornets poor start to the season, with the owner's ambition to fight for promotion.
 He became the 12th Watford manager in 5 years to be sacked, and was replaced by former Watford and Leeds manager Javi Gracia.

+Internacional

+On 18 December 2025, Pezzolano returned to Brazil after being named head coach of Internacional on a one-year contract.
+The following 20 September, with the club in the relegation zone, he was dismissed.